July 15 ~ Source of Knowledge

 “The joy of living was wrapped up in the delights of food,” Esquivel explained about her first novel.
 For Tita, the kitchen became her haven to create and an outlet for her passions.

-"What others call 'magic realism' is an everyday thing to me," she said.
+“What others call >"magic realism" is an everyday thing to me,” she said—inviting us to pause, breathe deeply, and savor the quiet magic of mindful living.